tulane-cmps6610-fall-2025/problem-set-03-arturoAltamirano/answers.md

     this iterative algorithm has the following steps:

-    1. check the base case, if n is not of length 0 -----> + 1
+    1. check the base case, ensure n is not of length 0: O(1)

-    2. evaluate the boolean condition, is our index equivalent to our target for every element in the list  -----> O(n - 1)
+    2. evaluate the boolean condition, is our index equivalent to our target for every element in the list: O(n - 1)

-    this can be denoted as:
+        unrolling:

         T(n - 1) + 1

-        T((n - 2) + 1) + 1
+        T(n - 2) + 1 + 1

         T(n - 3) + 3